silverbulletmd/silverbullet/website/Objects.md

 _Note_: this is the data source used for the {[Mentions: Toggle]} feature as well page {[Page: Rename]}.

-Here is an query that shows all links that appear in this particular page:
+Here is a query that shows all links that appear in this particular page:

 ```query
 link where page = "{{@page.name}}" and inDirective = false